SAT Solutions to SAT Physics Practice Questions on Magnetism

 Solution

-Using the right hand rule: index finger in the direction of motion of the particle (East to West), the middle finger in the direction of the magnetic field (downward) which gives a direction for the thumb out of the page but because the particle has a negative charge, the force will be directed into the page.
+Using the right-hand rule for positive charges: index finger in the direction of motion (East to West), middle finger in the direction of the magnetic field (downward).
+For a positive charge, the thumb points out of the page.

 Answer: D